OpenVPN/openvpn/doc/man-sections/cipher-negotiation.rst

 OpenVPN 2.5 and later behaviour
 --------------------------------
-When both client and server are at least running OpenVPN 2.5, that the order of the ciphers of the server's ``--data-ciphers`` is used to pick the the data cipher.
+When both client and server are at least running OpenVPN 2.5, that the order of the ciphers of the server's ``--data-ciphers`` is used to pick the data cipher.
 That means that the first cipher in that list that is also in the client's ``--data-ciphers`` list is chosen.
 If no common cipher is found the client is rejected with a AUTH_FAILED message (as seen in client log):